MeltanoLabs/tap-facebook/README.md

 `.env` if the `--config=ENV` is provided, such that config values will be considered if a matching environment variable is set either in the terminal context or in the `.env` file.

-### Source Authentication and Authorization

-- [ ] `Developer TODO:` If your tap requires special access on the source system, or any special authentication requirements, provide those here.

 ### Configure using config.json